Niagara Falls, Ontario, Canada

 Place of drop at Hoggs falls, Ontario © J. L. James

-The view of the surrounding forests is in that rich verdant spectrum specific to Canadian lanscapes, yet it comes alive with the colours of fire in autumn.
+The view of the surrounding forests is in that rich verdant spectrum specific to Canadian landscapes, yet it comes alive with the colours of fire in autumn.
 The stone wall along the trail enables you to get a better vantage point of the falls, part of the trees are cut away so you can view the ethereal Beaver River as it cascades over the falls.

 Eugenia Falls, Ontario, Canada View of the drop facing the falls.